danielehc/katacoda-scenarios/secure_consul_tls/step3.md

 You will still need to refer to the CA certificate `consul-agent-ca.pem` to validate requests.

-### Distribute configuration and certificates to the client
+### Distribute configuration and certificate to the client

-This scenario uses a Docker volume, called `client_config` to help you distribute the files to your client node.
+This lab uses a Docker volume, called `client_config` to help you distribute the files to your client node.

 Copy the required files for the Consul client configuration into the volume.